About the Center of Science, Policy and Society Programs

 - Dialogue on Science, Ethics, and Religion develops workshops and training seminars, organizes forums and conferences, and sponsors multidisciplinary research and study projects to foster meaningful communication between the scientific and religious communities.

 The Center is currently hosting ELISS, a new program to prepare and empower graduate and professional students to collaborate across boundaries to solve real-world problems throughout their professional and civic lives.
 The hands-on, competitive program harnesses the talents and creativity of tomorrow’s leaders to help communities and the nation understand and address tough issues in theme areas ranging from health to environment to education.

 The Center produces occasional reports on issues in science, policy, and society.
 The State of Science Policy, a Festschrift on the occasion of the retirement of Albert H. Teich, the former Director of the AAAS Science and Policy Programs, is now online.
 A workshop on interdisciplinary research and education has resulted in an online publication on best practices.
 The Center also maintains a list of graduate programs in science and policy.
 For a full list of recent reports, visit the CSTSP publications page.

 Events in Washington DC are announced through a listserv for the Washington Science Policy Alliance (WSPA).
-To sign up, send a message to firstname.lastname@example.org.
+For more information and to subscribe, visit the WSPA info page.